How do I Know if I Have Varicose Veins?

-The complications of untreated varicose veins and venous insufficiency may include:
+The complications of untreated varicose veins and chronic venous insufficiency may include:

 What are Varicose Veins?

 Studies have shown that the tendency to develop varicose veins runs in families.
-Thus, genetic factors are felt to be the primary cause for most cases of varicose veins.
-The underlying inherited factors are the predisposition of one-way valves to fail, for vein walls to be weakened, or a combination of both.
-The presence of varicose veins in siblings, parents or grandparents indicates that you are at greater risk.
+Consequently, genetic factors are considered to be the primary cause of venous issues due to the predisposition of one-way valves to fail, vein walls to be weakened, or a combination of both.
+The presence of varicose veins in siblings, parents or grandparents will indicate that you are at greater risk.

-The prevalence of varicose veins is higher in women than men.
+The prevalence of varicose veins is higher in women than in men.
 One reason for the disparity is the hormonal influence of estrogen and progesterone.
-Fewer males have varicose vein disease; however, males are at higher risk of skin changes related to venous insufficiency.
+However, it is estimated that 40% of males have venous disease and males are at higher risk of skin changes related to venous insufficiency.

 Many women will first notice varicose and spider veins during pregnancy.
-Often, the varicose veins are noticed in the groin area.
+A common area is in the groin.
 Increased circulating blood volume, hormonal influence, and mechanical compression of the abdomen are felt to be the contributing factors to the development or worsening of varicose veins during pregnancy.
-Most varicose veins will be less noticeable after delivery, but will become noticeable again with time due to irreparable damage to the veins.
+However, most varicose veins will be less noticeable after delivery, but will become noticeable again with time due to irreparable damage to the veins.

 With increasing age, our bodies lose elasticity in the vein walls, resulting in weakened vein walls, vein dilatation and damage to the venous valves.
-The prevalence of varicose increases with age in both men and women.
+As a result, the prevalence of varicose increases with age in both men and women.